vleplat/QuatIca/JUPYTER_SETUP_GUIDE.md

 ### **Why This Happens:**
 1. **Wrong Kernel Selection**: Jupyter is using the default system/Anaconda kernel instead of the QuatIca virtual environment kernel
 2. **Missing Kernel Registration**: The virtual environment kernel hasn't been registered with Jupyter
-3. **Package Installation Mismatch**: Packages are installed in the venv but Jupyter is using a different Python environment
+3. **Package Installation Mismatch**: Packages are installed in the `quatica` venv but Jupyter is using a different Python environment
+4. **Missing ipykernel**: The `ipykernel` package is required for kernel registration but often forgotten

 ### **Why Some Users Don't Have Issues:**
 - They have properly registered kernels for their virtual environments
 - They're selecting the correct kernel when opening notebooks
 - Their Jupyter installation is properly configured
+- They installed `ipykernel` along with Jupyter packages

 ## 🛠️ Complete Solution